moatazeldebsy/parallelize-android-UI-Tests-with-Bitrise/README.md

 - Don’t forget to enable the **Google Cloud Testing API** and **Cloud Tool Results API** in the Google Developers Console API.
 This is important for uploading the APKs and accessing the results.
 - Configure Flank to your needs with `flank.yml`

-* Clone the repo
-* Build the app & test application

-`./gradlw connectedDebugAndroidTest`

 You can find the `flank.yml` in flank directory and also the `bitrise.yml` file.